Jack Vettriano: Philanthropy

-In 2004 Vettriano set up a scholarship for University of St Andrews to fund a student who would not otherwise be able to attend university.
+In 2004, Vettriano set up a scholarship for University of St Andrews to fund a student who would not otherwise be able to attend university.
 The scholarship is awarded every four years.
 The endowment follows his financial contribution towards refurbishing the Students Association's Old Union Coffee Bar in 2002 and his involvement in student fashion shows.
 He was made a Doctor of Letters by the university.

-Vettriano has donated several works of art to be sold in aid of charities, including the Terrence Higgins Trust.
-In September 2001, Vettriano donated a painting, Beautiful Dreamer to a charity auction, which was held at Sotheby's in aid of Help the Hospices.
+Vettriano donated several works of art to be sold in aid of charities, including the Terrence Higgins Trust.
+In September 2001, Vettriano donated a painting, Beautiful Dreamer, to a charity auction, which was held at Sotheby's in aid of Help the Hospices.
 In 2008, a drawing he made of that subject sold at a charity auction in aid of the Oriel Plas Glyn-y-Weddw Gallery in Llanbedrog, North Wales in July, helping to keep the gallery open.

-Vettriano donated a portrait of Zara Phillips MBE, entitled Olympia, to Sport Relief in 2008.
+Vettriano donated a portrait of Zara Phillips, entitled Olympia, to Sport Relief in 2008.
 The painting went to a charity fund-raising auction, selling at Bonhams for £36,000.
 In 2010, Vettriano created a postcard – alongside names such as Tracey Emin and Florence Welch – as part of a British Airways campaign for Sport Relief.
-The postcard raised over £2,000.